 Despite the appeal of a hot wallet's efficiency, there is a downside: security.
 In theory, because a hot wallet means that your private key is being stored on a device connected to the internet, it could be vulnerable to cybercrime such as identity theft.
 This is why it's usually advised that investors avoid storing the keys to large amounts of cryptocurrency in a hot wallet, just in case their security is compromised and they lose access to their funds.

 There are a number of hot wallet options on the market.
 Desktop wallets, some popular examples including Electrum and Wasabi, enable users to manage their cryptocurrency from a laptop or computer, but there are also mobile app versions - such as Mycelium or Exodus - for those that want quick access to their crypto portfolio on the go.
+There are even hybrid options for those that want both desktop and mobile access, with wallets from Blockchain or Blockstream Green.

 Pros and cons of hot cryptocurrency wallets